 Danielle had intended to remain in academia to work on gender, disability, religion and human rights, but pivoted after she was diagnosed autistic around age 30 after her eldest child was also diagnosed.
 In looking for resources for herself, she found very little, and began producing the Neurodiverging Podcast to try to develop and offer resources for others like her, and who have kids like hers.

 Danielle is agender, polyamorous / ethically non-monogamous, and queer, and is dedicated to providing a safe space for growth and discovery for folks and families of all kinds and configurations.
-They are a member of the International Coaching Federation, the Attention Deficit Disorder Association, and the Autistic Self Advocacy Network.
+They are a member of the Attention Deficit Disorder Association and the Autistic Self Advocacy Network.
 You may also be interested in their continuing self-education reading list here, or their One Sheet.

-Danielle is currently available for parent coaching, educational training, and coach training only.
+Danielle is generally available for parent coaching, educational training, and coach training.
+She is occasionally available for life coaching.
 Email us to inquire.
-(You can also find her on the Patreon!)
+(You can also join her for group coaching on the Patreon!)

 About Our Writers: